 Originally from Northern California, I currently reside in Portland, Oregon.
 I first started taking photographs in 7th grade, using a Yashica 44 which I bought from a classmate.
 While in high school my sports photographs were published in the now-defunct Sebastopol Times newspaper.

-Since then I’ve worked as a college English Instructor, a trainer for Apple, a military police officer, a bookseller, a photo lab technician, a clothes salesperson, a security guard, and a dishwasher.
+Since then I’ve worked as a college English Instructor, a trainer for Apple, a military police officer, a bookseller, a car washer, a photo lab technician, a clothes salesperson, a security guard, and a dishwasher.

 My early photographic influences were Edward Weston and Minor White, and I continue to be interested in White’s spiritual concerns about photography.
-Later, for a period, I became interested in photographers such as Art Kane, Robert Farber, Jay Maisel, Sarah Moon, and Joel Meyerowitz, and switched to color work, printing on Ilford’s famous Cibachrome.
+Later, for a period, I became infatuated with photographers such as Art Kane, Robert Farber, Jay Maisel, Sarah Moon, and Joel Meyerowitz, and switched to color work, printing on Ilford’s famous Cibachrome.

 My writing has been published in B&W Photography, while my photographs have appeared in Photographer’s Forum, The Best of Photography Annual 2000, The Best of Photography Annual 2002, Popular Photography, and other journals.

 Sign up here to receive blog posts via email.

 You can email me at email@example.com.